macrobius/Encyclopedia/sti/Trivium/Workbooks/FreshmanYear/syllabus.md

 ### Primary Texts:

 What if I can't obtain the texts?
+Don't worry - we provide free online materials and workbooks, though you will be missing out on a fine text.

 Follows Sister Miriam Joseph's _The Trivium: The Liberal Arts of Logic, Grammar, and Rhetoric_ closely Optionally, Lear's introduction to Aristotle (See Track 2 Below)